luciomarinelli/ambulatorio/readme.txt

 To contact the author please visit the website http://www.luciomarinelli.com

 To install, import the Database_structure.sql into your MySQL database, configure the config.inc.php file and upload all the files into a folder on your Apache/PHP configured server preserving the subfolders structure.
+Manually add at least one "cognome" and "password" credential record in "medici" table in order to log in.

 **Future directions**

+* Convert mysql calls to msqli since MySQL extension is removed from PHP version 7.1 (use https://github.com/philip/MySQLConverterTool ?) *

 * Improving graphic and usability